-- · The initializing account: - Is a local account on the target inventory device - Has ssh privileges on that device - Must be appropriately registered in the secure Password Manager on the inventory beacon that is responsible for collecting inventory from this target device (for details, see FlexNet Manager Suite Help > Inventory Beacons > Password Management Page and its child topics)

-• For the operational account, FlexNet inventory core components (and in particular the ndtrack component) run as root.
+- · The initializing account: - Is a local account on the target inventory device - Has ssh privileges on that device - Must be appropriately registered in the secure Password Manager on the inventory beacon that is responsible for collecting inventory from this target device (for details, see FlexNet Manager Suite Help > Inventory Beacons > Password Management Page and its child topics) - Note: When you save the SSH account details in the Password Manager, be sure to specify the additional details for elevation of account privileges with your preferred tool (such as sudo or priv). - For the operational account, FlexNet inventory core components (and in particular the ndtrack component) run as root.